Tristan MacManus: Studio 10

 Following the conclusion of the 2020 season of Dancing with the Stars, MacManus was brought in as a new co-host for Network 10's live morning program Studio 10 during a substantial restructure at the network which saw the likes of Joe Hildebrand, Kerri-Anne Kennerley and Natarsha Belling depart and state-based Ten News First bulletins centralised to Sydney and Melbourne.
 Originally fronted by a panel of presenters, MacManus was chosen as one of just two co-hosts to anchor the revamped show alongside original presenter Sarah Harris.

 The first edition of the re-formatted Studio 10 with MacManus as co-host went to air on 14 September 2020 which received a mixed reaction from viewers, critics and former staff, and criticised for its avoidance of discussions about news and topical issues in an attempt to keep the show light and free from controversy.

 In July 2022, MacManus was sideline reporter for 10 Football's coverage of Leeds United's pre-season tour of Australia.

+In November 2023, MacManus and one of his co-hosts Angela Bishop announced that the program had been axed from Network 10 and would not be returning in 2024, however MacManus, Bishop and other host Narelda Jacobs will remain with the network and be deployed into other roles.
+The program's final episode went to air on 22 December 2023.

+I'm a Celebrity...Get Me Out of Here!

+In March 2024, he was announced as a contestant on the tenth season of I'm a Celebrity...Get Me Out of Here!.

 Personal life

 MacManus is married to Australian actress Tahyna Tozzi.
 Their engagement was announced by Tahyna's sister, Cheyenne, on 19 April 2013 via Instagram, and they married on 25 January 2014 at St John Fisher Roman Catholic Church, Cronulla.

 On 5 April 2016, MacManus' wife Tahyna gave birth to their daughter named Echo Ìsolde.

 On 14 March 2019, MacManus announced the birth of his son Oisín Lír on Instagram.

 In May 2021, MacManus and his wife announced the birth of their third child Tadhg Nuada MacManus who was born on 3 May 2021.

 MacManus has had two heart attacks.
 He suffered his first heart attack while he was working as a professional dancer in Las Vegas when he was aged about 26 years of age.
 MacManus has admitted he was battling a drinking problem and mental health issues at the time.
 The second heart attack occurred just after his 36th birthday.
 He was subsequently diagnosed with myopericarditis.

 MacManus tested positive to COVID-19 after finishing his Studio 10 shift on 5 January 2022, prompting him and his co-host Sarah Harris to isolate.
-In their place, The Bachelor personality Matthew Johnson and Ten News First reporter Lachlan Kennedy temporarily co-hosted Studio 10 while MacManus recovered.
+In their place, The Bachelor Australia TV personality Matty Johnson and 10 News First reporter Lachlan Kennedy temporarily co-hosted Studio 10 while MacManus recovered.

 He is known to be a fan of English football club Leeds United.